 Just as a comparison, the Ritz-Carlton Laguna Niguel charges a $50 daily resort fee, $55 daily for parking, and doesn’t include breakfast for elite members.
 Meanwhile all of that is included as a Globalist member when redeeming points at an Alila.

-A new Alila property will be opening in Southern California, and it’s now accepting reservations as of March 2021.
+A new Alila property will be opening in Southern California, and it’s now accepting reservations, including with points, as of February 2021.
 This will probably be the most luxurious Hyatt property for a beach getaway in North America.

 I’m looking forward to this new resort — partly because the property looks like it will be gorgeous, and partly because I love the value World of Hyatt offers when redeeming points.
 As a Globalist member you simply can’t beat redeeming points at expensive coastal hotels, especially compared to the other options in the area.